mattmc3/ez-compinit/README.md

 ## What if I'm using Oh-My-Zsh?

 This plugin is **not** needed for regular Oh-My-Zsh users.
-If you happen to be using Oh-My-Zsh with the [antidote] plugin manager, I recommend using [getantidote/use-omz][use-omz] instead, which is by the same plugin author (me!) and uses similar concepts, but is geared specifically towards antidote users of Oh-My-Zsh.
+But, if you happen to be using Oh-My-Zsh with the [antidote] plugin manager, I highly recommend using [getantidote/use-omz][use-omz] instead, which is by the same plugin author (me!) and uses similar concepts, but is geared specifically towards antidote users of Oh-My-Zsh.
 You definitely don't need both plugins.